xzono0002/xzono0002/README.md

 # Sophia | Juneisdumb 🌙

-**`Modern Witch (BSCS | Software Developer | Chronically Online )`**
+**`Modern Witch (Computer Science | College Instructor | Chronically Online )`**

-I'm a Computer Science student actively pursuing my passion for technology and software/web development.
-I love keeping up with the latest advancements in the industry and continuously improving my skills.
-Learning and staying on top of new trends excite me, and I'm always eager to take on new challenges.
+Sophia is a Computer Science graduate actively pursuing her passion for technology and software/web development.
+She loves keeping up with the latest advancements in the industry and continuously improve her skills.
+Learning and staying on top of new trends excite her, and is always eager to take on new challenges.

 <a href="https://www.linkedin.com/in/sophia-granado/"><img alt="Linkedin" title="Linkedin" src="https://img.shields.io/badge/CHECK%20MY%20LINKEDIN%20PROFILE-1F222E?style=for-the-badge&logo=linkedin&logoColor=white"/></a>